kitttn/temptest/Home.md

 These wiki pages provide details on building, loading, and running firmware on Project Ara development boards.

-We're going to be updating this frequently in the coming weeks to capture a lot of internal changes to the development and build process, so you'll want to check back often.
+We're going to be updating this frequently in the coming days to capture a lot of internal changes to the development and build process, so you'll want to check back often.

 #### Important Pages